 The importance of your nonprofit having donors that are passionate about your mission and committed to giving on a regular basis cannot be overemphasized.
 Donor retention and maintaining a positive donor retention rate plays a big role in your nonprofit reaching its annual fundraising goals and your overall success.
-In this article, we are going to dive deeper into donor retention, how to calculate the donor retention rate, and why utilizing digital recognition signage boosts donor retention.
+In this article, we are going to dive deeper into donor retention, how to calculate the donor retention rate, and why utilizing digital recognition walls boosts donor retention.

 What is Donor Retention?